Beliavsky/Fortran-code-on-GitHub/README.md

 [petaca](https://github.com/nncarlson/petaca): collection of modern Fortran modules that provide broadly useful capabilities -- things that the author has found himself using repeatedly across many projects.
 A unifying feature of the modules is their object-oriented interfaces and implementation

+[pFlogger](https://github.com/Goddard-Fortran-Ecosystem/pFlogger): parallel Fortran logger based on the design of the Python logger, from Goddard-Fortran-Ecosystem

 [qContainers](https://github.com/darmar-lt/qcontainers): container library for Fortran language.
 It enables to store any internal Fortran data type and any derived data type to the container.
 It implements containers for key/value pairs: tree table and hash table, and containers for objects: list and vector.

 [stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, by fortran-lang